claudiofahey/pravega/documentation/src/docs/security/generating-tls-artifacts.md

     http://www.apache.org/licenses/LICENSE-2.0
 -->
-# Creating TLS Certificates, Keys and Other TLS Artifacts

 This document describes how to create TLS certificates, keys and other artifacts for the server components.
 The generated CA certificate and Java truststore may also be used on client-side for validating the servers' certificates.